 PhD Thesis

-My PhD thesis is entitled « Construction of Model Behavior by Novices through Interaction with Machine Learning ».
-I am being supervised by Jules Françoise, Baptiste Caramiaux, and Michèle Gouiffès.
-In this thesis, we consider ML models as sociotechnical artifacts whose behavior unfolds through users’ interaction with them, focusing on how novices can surface, negotiate, and contest that behavior in context.
-Across the thesis, I examine interaction as a site where people assert their perspectives, challenge dominant assumptions, and make visible what models overlook.
-Rather than seeking to expose a single hidden logic, my thesis invites deeper engagement with the social, political, and epistemic conditions that shape ML systems, toward a more participatory and reflexive vision of human-centered AI.
-I hope my work opens space for practices that make ML systems more accountable, interpretable, and open to change.
+My PhD thesis was entitled « Construction of Model Behavior by Novices through Interaction with Machine Learning ».
+I was supervised by Jules Françoise, Baptiste Caramiaux, and Michèle Gouiffès.
+In this thesis, I approached ML models as sociotechnical artifacts whose behavior takes shape through users’ interactions, and I studied how novice users could surface, negotiate, and contest it in context.
+I explored this through two empirical studies: one focused on novices collaboratively teaching models during the development phase, and another on helping them make sense of model outputs after deployment.
+Rather than trying to expose a single hidden logic, the thesis invites deeper engagement with the social, political, and epistemic conditions that shape ML systems, toward a more participatory and reflexive vision of human-centered AI.
+I hope this work opens space for practices that make ML systems more accountable, interpretable, and open to change.